Karl Rove: Early life and education

-Entry into politics
+Early political career

 Rove began his involvement in American politics in 1968.
 In a 2002 Deseret News interview, Rove explained, "I was the Olympus High chairman for (former U.S. Sen.) Wallace F. Bennett's re-election campaign, where he was opposed by the dynamic, young, aggressive political science professor at the University of Utah, J.D.
 Williams."
 Bennett was reelected to a third six-year term in November 1968.
 Through Rove's campaign involvement, Bennett's son, Robert "Bob" Foster Bennett—a future United States Senator from Utah—would become a friend.
 Williams would later become a mentor to Rove.

 College and the Dixon campaign sabotage incident

 In the fall of 1969, Rove entered the University of Utah, on a $1,000 scholarship, as a political science major and joined the Pi Kappa Alpha fraternity.
-Through the University's Hinckley Institute of Politics, he got an internship with the Utah Republican Party.
+Through the university's Hinckley Institute of Politics, he got an internship with the Utah Republican Party.
 That position, and contacts from the 1968 Bennett campaign, helped him secure a job in 1970 on Ralph Tyler Smith's unsuccessful re-election campaign for Senate from Illinois against Democrat Adlai E. Stevenson III.

 In the fall of 1970, Rove used a false identity to enter the campaign office of Democrat Alan J. Dixon, who was running for Treasurer of Illinois.
 He stole 1000 sheets of paper with campaign letterhead, printed fake campaign rally fliers promising "free beer, free food, girls and a good time for nothing", and distributed them at rock concerts and homeless shelters, with the effect of disrupting Dixon's rally.
 (Dixon eventually won the election.)
 Rove's role would not become publicly known until August 1973 when Rove told The Dallas Morning News.
 In 1999 he said, "It was a youthful prank at the age of 19 and I regret it."
-In his memoir, Rove wrote that when he was later nominated to the Board for International Broadcasting by President George H.W.
-Bush, Senator Dixon did not kill his nomination.
+In his memoir, Rove wrote that when he was later nominated and confirmed to the Board for International Broadcasting by President George H. W. Bush, Senator Dixon did not kill his nomination.
 In Rove's account, "Dixon displayed more grace than I had shown and kindly excused this youthful prank."